MassivelyOverthinking/Snaplit/README.md

 ## 🔮 Future Roadmap
 A short roadmap of additional advanced data structures to be added in the future:
-* **XOR-Filter** - Probabilistic data structure for membership checks.
+* **XOR Filter** - Probabilistic data structure for membership checks.
-* **RedBlack-Tree** - Self-balanncing Binary Search Tree structure.
+* **RedBlack Tree** - Self-balanncing Binary Search Tree structure.
 * **B+ Tree** - Self-balancing Binary Search Tree structure.
 * **DAG** - Doubly-linked Acyclical Graph structure (similar to Digraph).
 * **Suffix Tree** - Character-based search tree structure.
+* **Quadratic HashMap** - Ordinary HashMap implementation with Quadratic Probing.
+* **Quadratic HashSet** - Ordinary Set structure with Quadratic Probing.

 ## 🤝 Contribution
-Snaplit is open to contributions from both the Rust & Python communities!
-If anybody would like to report a bug, request additional features, or possibly contribute code, please feel free to open an issue or submit a pull request via the attached e-mail or Github page.
+Snaplit is open to contributions from both Python and Rust communities!

+If you'd like to report a bug, suggest an additional feature or contribute code:
+* Open an **issue** or **pull request** on Github
+* Contact developers directly via the listed e-mail

 ## 📝 Licensing
-Snaplit project is currently licensed under MIT License.
+Snaplit project is distributed under the **MIT License** - free for both commercial & personal use.